Simplegram/discord-prambors-bot/README.md

 - Asyncio

 ### IMPORTANT:
-- Input your bot token on line 26
+- Input your Discord bot token on main.py line 26 from [Discord Developer Portal](https://discord.com/developers)
 - Setup your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET from [Spotify Developers](https://developer.spotify.com) website within your Pycharm environment variables configuration

 ### Prefix = woi
 Use 'woi tolong' to see all the commands available.